 Media Education: Starting Young

 This is the English version of a book chapter, published in M. Hagener, and V. Hediger (eds) (2015) Medienkultur und Bildung: Ästhetische Erziehung im Zeitalter digitaler Netzwerke.
 Frankfurt/New York: Campus.
-It is based on a paper I gave at the Universiyt of Marburg in 2012, and provides an early overview of the ideas I am now developing in my doctoral research.
+It is based on a paper I gave at the University of Marburg in 2012, and provides an early overview of some of the ideas I later developed in my doctoral research.